Language

 s.replacen(from, to, n)Replaces the first n occurrences of from with to.

-s.split(pattern)Splits the string by a pattern and returns an iterator.
+s.split(pattern)Splits by pattern and returns an iterator.

 s.splitn(n, pattern)Splits into at most n parts and returns an iterator.

-s.lines()Splits on newlines and returns an iterator.
+s.lines()Splits by newline and returns an iterator.

 s.split_once(pattern)Splits at the first match into two parts and returns Option<(&str, &str)>.